 Tuscolana

-Tuscolana is another major station within the city of Rome.
+Tuscolana is another major station in Rome.
 It first opened in 1890 and features an attractive original facade.
 Located in the southeast of the capital, specifically in the Tuscolana area, the station is part of the Pisa-Livorno-Rome railway line and the Rome-Fiumicino railway.

-Roma Tuscolana railway station features nine tracks (one of which is reserved for freight) and is also just 400 meters from the entrance to Punto Lungo station, which is situated on Metro Line A. Numerous bus stops also connect the area.
+Roma Tuscolana train station features nine tracks (one of which is reserved for freight) and is also just 400 meters (0.2 miles) from the entrance to Ponte Lungo station, which is situated on Metro Line A. Numerous bus stops also connect the area.

-There are a fair few passenger services located within Tuscolana station including toilets, a cafe-bar, waiting room and ticket office.
+There are a fair few passenger services located within Tuscolana Station including toilets, a cafe-bar, a waiting room and a physical ticket office.

 Pin It For Later!